blurred-machine/ANN-based-Banking-Churn-Prediction/README.md

 ## Deployment and Production
 -  The **API interfacing** for the deplyment on [Localhost](http://localhost:8080/index) is done using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 - The server is run on Local system during the staging of the project.
-- Final deployment was done on [Google Cloud Platform](https://cloud.google.com/)
+- Older deployment was done on [Google Cloud Platform](https://cloud.google.com/)
+- Recently,

 ## Predictions
 - The final prediction of the model is the percentage of churn for that customer.